-You need to create your application in our online system, Apply.
+You need to register and apply in your UCAS Hub.
 This doesn’t have to be completed in one go.
 You can save your progress and sign back in at any time.

-- Start by registering for your Apply account at www.ucas.com/apply, add some personal details, get a username, create a password, and set your security questions.
-Remember, both undergraduate and postgraduate Scottish teacher training programmes are listed in UCAS Undergraduate Apply – not UCAS Teacher Training.
+- Start by registering for your, add some personal details, get a username, create a password, and set your security questions.

 - You will be asked for a buzzword for your school, college, or centre.
 If you’re applying independently, you won’t have a buzzword, so we’ll ask you some more questions.

 - Please note, you can only apply once in a cycle, with up to five choices.

 2. Sign in to fill in the rest of your personal details